 The Town Planning Ordinance is the primary legislation regulating the development and designated use of individual parcels of real estate in Hong Kong.

-There is a two-tier system is Hungary: general rules are laid down in the Construction Act (Act LXXVIII of 1997) and Government Decree No. 253/1997 on the National Settlement and Building Requirements (in Hungarian: OTÉK) which applies throughout the entire county.
+There is a two-tier system is Hungary: general rules are laid down in Act LXXVIII of 1997 on the Formation and Protection of the Built Environment and Government Decree No. 253/1997 on the National Settlement and Building Requirements (in Hungarian: OTÉK) which applies throughout the entire county.
 The responsibility for regulating development and designated use of individual parcels lies directly with the local governments and municipalities which must adopt their structural plans, zoning maps and local building codes.

 In general, responsibility for regulating development and designated use of individual parcels of land in Ireland lies with local planning authorities.
 Appeals are referred to An Bord Pleanála (the Planning Board) which was set up by the government to operate an open and impartial planning appeal system.